UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features: Methodology

 \subsection{Meta-Adapter Module}

-The adapter module enables image control conditions for pre-trained diffusion models to achieve image-to-image translation.
-Processed condition images are injected into the diffusion model through the adapter to regulate its generation results.
-In this architecture, only the adapter remains trainable while the diffusion model remains frozen, making it a more lightweight control method for diffusion models compared with alternative control mechanisms like ControlNet\cite{controlnet}.
+We adopt a lightweight adapter architecture rather than ControlNet\cite{controlnet} to inject conditions into the frozen model, minimizing trainable parameters.
 However, in our setting, the reference image is from the same category as the condition image but represents a different instance, which typically does not maintain strict alignment with the condition image.
-The original T2I adapter tends to strictly align the controlled generated results with the reference image, which leads to the model injecting global features of the reference image while incorporating excessive reference details, resulting in feature confusion.
-Therefore, the original T2I-Adapter fails to effectively handle this scenario.
+Original adapters fail in this scenario by enforcing strict alignment, which introduces conflicting features from the unaligned reference.
 To this end, we propose Meta-Adapter, as shown in Figure \ref{fig:figure3}, which could dynamically adjust the control strength of the reference image.

 The Meta-Adapter comprises two components: a Base-Adapter and an additional Meta-Controller.
 The Base-Adapter, denoted as \(\mathcal{F} _{\varTheta}^{base}\left( \cdot \right) \), is composed of a frozen image encoder, trainable zero convolution layers and trainable dimension-matching layers including linear and linear normalization layers for feature dimension alignment.